wyll-io/blog/content/posts/a-journey-with-docker-part-one.md

 /lib64/ld-linux-x86-64.so.2 (0x00007fe386955000)
 ```

-Let's copy all these dependecies into the according directories !
+Let's copy all these dependencies into the according directories !

 ```bash
 mkdir -p /chrootFolder/lib/x86_64-linux-gnu